 Current Projects

-Combining Viking Age visual storytelling techniques and the Sagas of the local area, we are working with the children of Búdardalur to create both a tapestry, and a road mural to celebrate the area's vibrant history.
+Combining Viking Age visual storytelling techniques and the Sagas of the local area, we are working with the children of Búðardalur to create a road mural to celebrate the area's vibrant history.

 Development: Reconstructing the Eiríksstaðir Pithouse

-Based on the original excavation of the house and on research conducted by our own Rain Adriann Mason and Atli Freyr Guðmundsson we are rebuilding the pit house, aiming for placing a fully functional 10th century textile workshop in there.
+Based on the original excavation of the house and on research conducted by our own Rain Adriann Mason and Atli Freyr Guðmundsson, we are rebuilding the pit house, aiming to place a fully functional 10th century textile workshop in there.

 Completed Projects